Walkthrough#

 tensor(7)

 Nice!
-That worked seamlessly, but hold on, how come we didn’t need to call .value[0] on the result?
+That worked seamlessly, but why didn’t we need to call .value[0] on the result?
 In previous sections, we were just being explicit to get an understanding of Proxies and their value.
 In practice, however, nnsight knows that when outside of the tracing context we only care about the actual value, and so printing, indexing, and applying functions all immediately return and reflect the data in .value.
 So for the rest of the tutorial we won’t use it.

 The same principles work for Pytorch methods and all operators as well: